- Bluetooth keyboards are an excellent way of cutting down on the cables connected to your PC.

 - This means that your keyboard is discoverable to your device within six minutes.

-- Click Start and Control Panel
+- Click Start and search for Control Panel.

-- Locate Hardware and Sound
+- Locate Hardware and Sound.

 - Select Add a device.